Equations of genus $4$ curves from their theta constants: Higher genus

 the vertical maps are injective for a generic curve of genus $g=5, 6$ which was proven by Donagi \cite[Theorem 5.1]{Donagi} for $g=5$ (here one interprets the right vertical map as the codifferential of the Prym map) and Beauville \cite[Proposition 7.10]{BeauvillePrym} for $g=6$.
 For $g\geqslant 7$ it is not longer true that

 is injective (for simple dimension reasons).
 This means that we can no longer view $V_{C, \eta}$ as a linear subspace of $S^2\HH^0(C, \Omega_C)$ because here the injectivity of the map

 in (\ref{eqn:phi_diagram}) was crucially used.
-Nonetheless, one can still use odd theta data to produce a system of equations satisfied by the analogues of the unknown constants $\lambda_i$ from Equation (\ref{eqn:Milne10}), but these equations will be quadratic instead of linear.
-We conclude by pointing out that the map

-is in fact known to be surjective for a generic curve of genus $g\geqslant 7$ by \cite[Lemma 2.1]{LangeSernesi} and it is an isomorphism for a generic curve of $g=6$ by the result of Beauville \cite[Proposition 7.10]{BeauvillePrym} cited above. \begin{rem} Lehavi's method \cite{Lehavi} generalizes to genus $5$ (see \cite{Lehavi5}) but not to genus $6$ because the fact that $m_{\eta}$ is an isomorphism causes problems.
+Nonetheless, one could still use odd theta data to produce a system of equations satisfied by the analogues of the unknown constants $\lambda_i$ from Equation (\ref{eqn:Milne10}), but these equations will be quadratic instead of linear.
+Therefore another idea is needed here.
+We plan to revisit this question in the future. \begin{rem} Lehavi's method \cite{Lehavi} generalizes to genus $5$ (see \cite{Lehavi5}) but not to genus $6$ because the fact that $m_{\eta}$ is an isomorphism causes problems.
 This is not a restriction for the method of the present paper.
-In the recent preprint \cite{CelikLehavi}, \c{C}elik and Lehavi propose an alternative way of extending Lehavi's technique to genus $6$ and $7$.
-Their approach is different from ours and uses equations of degree $4$.
+In the recent preprint \cite{CelikLehavi}, Lehavi's technique is pushed to genus $6$ and $7$; their approach is based on equations of degree $4$. \end{rem}